-NRS 540A.265 requires these water purveyors to provide the annualized water use (by Assessor's Parcel Number and in dollars) for each parcel in their respective service areas within ninety days of being requested.
+NRS 540A.265 requires these water purveyors to provide the annualized water use (by Assessor's Parcel Number and in dollars) for each parcel in their respective service areas to the County within ninety days of being requested to do so.
 Since 2006, this request has been made by December 1 each year.
-Although NRS540A.265(1)(d) so allows, staff continues to recommend that the Board exclude assessing remediation fees against properties that are undeveloped (and receive no water service) or that receive water service wholly independent from any water purveyor with groundwater wells in the contaminated area.
+Although NRS540A.265(1)(d) so allows, staff continues to recommend that the Board exclude assessing remediation fees against properties within the contaminant boundary that are undeveloped (and receive no water service) or that receive water service wholly independent from any water purveyor with groundwater wells.
+The CTMRD Service Area boundary has been amended in this manner by the Board every year since 1998.